Station Information

 Tripod mount with sensor 7' above roof. (approx 34' above ground) 7 of 10

 Temperature and Humidity In open, 5 feet above grass.
-Rain gauge and fan-aspirated temperature/humidity sensor on tripod at 6' above roof.
+Fan-aspirated temperature/humidity sensor on north wall 5' above ground.
 5 of 10

 Rainfall In open, 2 feet above grass.
-Same as above.
+Rain gauge on tripod at 5' above roof.
 5 of 10

 Station History